wareya/unishim/README.md

     // returned string is freshly allocated from malloc()
     // Input string must NOT be modified by another thread while these functions are running.

+unishim_split.h is a more internally complicated version that might be slower but gives a lot more flexibility and exposes more functions.
+The above summary applies to unishim_split.h as well, in addition to 16<->32 versions.

 # explanation

     uint8_t * utf16_to_utf8(uint16_t * utf16, int * status)